 Punting is when you ignore a specific category in your draft to maximize your chances of drafting players who make your other categories stronger.

 Punting a player's worst category can increase their value, making it easier to find players more valuable than where you can usually draft them.
-Eg. Last season in standard 9 category leagues, Giannis Antetokounmpo finished 10th overall in per-game value, but if you punt/ignore the FT% category he becomes the second best player in the league.
-This is why you see Giannis drafted anywhere between pick 2 and 5 in fantasy drafts (because the person drafting him is most likely punting FT%).
+Eg. Last season in standard 9 category leagues, Giannis Antetokounmpo finished 68th overall in per-game value, but if you punt/ignore the FT% category he became the 6th best player in the league.
+This is why you see Giannis drafted anywhere between pick 3 and 10 in fantasy drafts (because the person drafting him is most likely punting FT%).

 It’s important to remember that just because you’re punting a category, it doesn’t mean you have to totally ignore players who have a positive impact in that category.
 All of the elite rebounders are also top performers in the FG% category, so if you’re punting FG% and you need elite rebounding you’re going to end up with a few players on your roster who shoot 50%+ from the field.